swethatanamala/swethatanamala.github.io/_posts/2018-09-01-web-scraping-using-python-selenium-and-beautiful-soup.md

 ---
 layout: post
-title: How to Scrape Web using Selenium and Beautiful Soup
+title: How to Scrape Web using Python, Selenium and Beautiful Soup
 image: "https://swethatanamala.github.io/assets/Images/web_scraping/show_more.png"
 ---